chrismyers2000/MeshAdv-Mini/README.md

 # MeshAdv Mini

 The MeshAdv Mini is a Raspberry Pi hat designed to be used with the Linux-native version of Meshtastic known as meshtasticd.
-The board includes a +22dbm LoRa module, an onboard GPS module, Real Time Clock, Temperature Sensor, and breakout for I2C bus including two Qwiic connectors.
+The board includes a +22dbm LoRa module, integrated GPS module, HAT+ EEPROM, Temperature Sensor, 5V PWM Fan header, and breakout for I2C bus including two Qwiic connectors.
 This makes for a good "base station" or "Router" node that can be mounted high on a pole and powered over POE (using separate POE adapter or Hat).
 No more need to retrieve the node everytime you want to update firmware, it can all be done remotely.
 It also makes it easy and reliable to connect to MQTT.